 Caught-in/between accidents include workers being caught or crushed in collapsing materials.
 It also includes injuring resulting from workers getting caught or in between machinery.
 These types of injuries are preventable with proper training, engineering controls, safety protocols, and personal protective equipment.

 Construction sites are innately hazardous and come with a certain level of risk for those that work on site, but still many injuries result from unsafe work conditions.
-If you have been injured due to the negligence of another party, contact The Cochran Firm Philadelphia today for a free consultation at (800) 969-4400.
+If you have been injured due to the negligence of another party, contact our construction accident lawyers at The Cochran Firm Philadelphia today for a free consultation at (800) 969-4400.